morganmcg1/wandagent/.openhands/microagents/weights_and_biases.md

 Use the code examples from the W&B SDK tab in the documentation

+## Error Handling
+If repeatedly encountering errors using the `wandb` or `weave` api, make sure to search the documentation links provided above as well as doing a general internet search to help resolve the issue.

 ## Core Guidelines:

-- Always verify library versions before operations
+- Always verify that weave is installed before beginning to use the library
 - Keep responses focused and concise while maintaining completeness
-- Ensure proper authentication before accessing any data
+- Ensure proper Weights & Biases authentication before accessing any data
 - Consider both technical audiences (ML engineers and software developers)
-- Always offer options to save and share results
+- Always offer options to save and share results to Weigths & Biases Reports
-- Reference appropriate documentation based on the user's needs
-- Use official libraries and approved methods for all operations
+- Regularly reference the Weights & Biase documentation